 With two competition size football ovals and Sports Pavilion, a magnificent soccer field, tennis courts, netball courts, gymnasium and two Junior School ovals the School is well facilitated for our students to actively participate in a wide range of sports and physical exercise.

 The heart of the Williamstown campus is the historic home Monomeith built in 1875.
 The entire Williamstown campus has been refurbished reflecting contemporary spaces that facilitate collaboration and inquiry based learning.
+The recent acquisition, and imminent redevelopment of adjoining property has created scope to extend the campus learning facilities, resulting in the extension of enrolments offered, to Year 4.

 From its spectacular location looking back to the Melbourne skyline, the passing ships and to the bird and marine life, the Williamstown campus is an exciting and enriching campus for our younger students.